rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 <a name="6.21.4245.1">6.21.4245.1</a> Make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) giving more precise information about pagination or foliation, blank pages or leaves, or other aspects of collation if considered important (see [6.215.421.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.421.1)).

 <a name="6.21.4245.2">6.21.4245.2</a> If the number of the last numbered page, leaf, or column of a sequence does not indicate the correct number of pages, etc., either record the sequences exactly to indicate the source of the error or record the number as given in the manifestation and supply a correction.
-When correcting misleading numbering, record the numbering as it appears on the last page or leaf followed by “that is” and the correct number in square brackets.
+When correcting misleading numbering, record the numbering as it appears on the last page or leaf followed by “that is,” and the correct number in square brackets.
 Provide an explanatory [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) if considered important (see [6.215.4245.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.4245.1)).

 > Example:
 > Extent of manifestation: <CITE>564 [that is, 56] leaves</CITE>